cakephp/docs/en/plugins.rst

     }

-If you just want to use helpers, behaviors or components from a plugin you do not need to explicitly a plugin yet it's recommended to always do so.
+If you just want to use helpers, behaviors or components from a plugin you do not need to explicitly load a plugin yet it's recommended to always do so.

 There is also a handy shell command to enable the plugin.
 Execute the following
 line: